-The success of a lump sum program rests upon the relocating employee, without the benefit of expert guidance and counseling that an RMC can provide.
+The success of a lump sum program rests solely upon the relocating employee.
+They do not have the benefit of expert guidance and counseling that an RMC can provide.

 Managed Cap Program

 In a managed cap program, companies provide employees a specific amount of funds to spend.
-Employees benefit from the support services offered by the RMC, including policy counseling to the employee on the best allocation of their funds when choosing from an array of relocation services.
+Employees benefit from the support services offered by the RMC.
+These services include policy counseling to the employee on the best allocation of their funds when choosing from an array of relocation services.
 In addition, they receive guidance on the taxation of particular components, saving the company a FICA tax match and gross-up on particular benefits, such as the household goods shipment and final move trip.

 A managed cap program contributes to fewer budget overages and higher satisfaction levels than the lump-sum option, maximizing the benefit for both the company and the employee.
 Consider tiered policies by level, under a managed cap methodology.
 This will inherently produce greater efficiencies than other relocation program models, provide employees choice, enhance quality, and contain costs.

 Healthcare Industry Talent Recruiting Trends

 According to Healthcare Source’s Healthcare Talent Management Trends for 2018, healthcare companies increasingly face skilled labor shortages in several employment fields.
-The aging population leads to increasing demand for healthcare talent, while the number of retiring healthcare professionals leads to a declining talent pool, creating a gap.
+The aging population leads to increasing demand for healthcare talent.
+Also, the number of retiring healthcare professionals leads to a declining talent pool, creating a gap.
 Traditional employment recruiting strategies are not effective in closing the talent gap.
 Healthcare companies can attract employees by offering relocation programs with attractive benefits.